mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 The masking filter can _only_ be used for masking columns of the following
 types: `BINARY`, `VARBINARY`, `CHAR`, `VARCHAR`, 'BLOB', TINYBLOB`, `MEDIUMBLOB`, `LONGBLOB`, `TEXT`, `TINYTEXT`, `MEDIUMTEXT`, `LONGTEXT`, `ENUM` and `SET`.
 If the type of the column is something else, then no masking will be performed.

+The masking filter can only work on payloads less than 16MB.
+If the masking filter encounters payloads larger than that, the value of the parameter `large_payloads` specifies how such payloads should be treated.

 ## Configuration